Run surveys. Get insights. Unlock growth.

 By mapping your business, you can view it from the customer's perspective.
 This allows you to spot gaps in service or areas where customers might get confused.

-Use this info to create a visual map.
-It should show the customer's path from the start—at the awareness stage to the end—at the advocacy stage.
-Remember, a good journey map shows more than just a list of touchpoints.
-It also captures customer emotions and thoughts at each stage.
+Use this info to create a visual map that outlines the customer's path, from the awareness stage to the advocacy stage.
+Remember, a good journey map shows more than just a list of touchpoints—it also captures customer emotions and thoughts at each stage.

 Train your team